GuanLab/DDR_combination_analysis/README.md

 ## Before you begin

-Before running your code, please aquire the DDR combination response data from OSF repository: https://osf.io/8hbsx/ The molecular characteriation of all cell lines used in this study can be obtained at: https://osf.io/8mxgj/
+Before running your code, please acquire the DDR combination response data from OSF repository: https://osf.io/8hbsx/ The molecular characteriation of all cell lines used in this study can be obtained at: https://osf.io/8mxgj/

 ## prerequites